mrworf/iceshelf/README.iceshelf-restore.md

 If the archive is corrupt but parity files are available you can try fixing it using `--repair`.

-Note!
-It will *NOT* extract any file, it will simply verify as many files as possible as well as repair and decrypt if possible.
+With `--repair` and no manifest, the tool does not extract files; it verifies as many files as possible and repairs/decrypts if possible.

 ## What does `--debug` do?